New Patients 970.205.9614

 Will my dental crown match my teeth?

 Yes.
 Nowadays, materials and technologies have improved to make dental crowns look just like your natural teeth.
-The dentist should make sure that the dental crown’s color and texture match your natural teeth.
+The dentist should ensure the dental crown’s color and texture match your natural teeth.

 How long do dental crowns last?

-Dental crowns last from 5 to 15 years approximately.
-However, crowns made with high-quality materials can last for more than 20 years.
-Especially if the patient has good oral hygiene.
+Dental crowns last approximately from 5 to 15 years.
+However, crowns made with high-quality materials can last for more than 20 years, especially if the patient has good oral hygiene.

 Schedule A Dental Appointment in Greeley